EmilNadimanov/evo-cardgame/README.md

 - I am 99% sure that I left some resources unhandled.
 The way each game session is implemented (read next section), I believe there might be some memory leaks with non-terminating fs2 stuff: streams, queues, topics.
 - I tried to make the code as adaptable as I could, but connection level and game level turned out to be quite dependent on not-so-pretty Dependency injection.
 - I did not implement termination of game sessions.
 Sorry.
-- There are several bugs I didn't manage to track and therefore didn't fix.

 ### Key design decisions made, especially if you considered multiple options
 **Architecture**